 The Els Center of Excellence campus opened in August of 2015.

 What is on the The Els Center of Excellence’s campus?

 Today the campus is comprised of four buildings:

 - The Center’s administrative building, which houses its auditorium and conference center

-- The Learning Academy, a tuition-free, Palm Beach Country charter school serving students with autism ages 14 to 21 is located in the Shanken Education Wing
+- The Learning Academy, a tuition-free, Palm Beach County charter school serving students with autism ages 14 to 21 is located in the Shanken Education Wing

 - Pavilion, used as a multipurpose classroom/studio for art shows and other gatherings